 Golden Wonder Senna

 Previously included in Cassia and still often sold as such, these species have been reclassified as Senna—a move not accepted by all botanists.
 Grown for their lavish show of bright yellow, five-petaled flowers that look something like those of potentilla.
 Blossoms are followed by seedpods that may create litter; to reduce pod production, prune lightly after flowering.
 Rangy, rank growers should also be cut back periodically to encourage more compact growth.
-Good for screens, massing, background plantings.
+Good for screens, massing, and background plantings.
 Prefer well-drained soil.Senna splendida

 Native from the southern United States to Guatemala.
 In mildest climates, can be trained as a tree.
 Wh...